danmacklin/erlang_cep/README.md

 * size - Sized windows have a fixed size.
 Each time data is added the position within the window is incremented.
 Once the position equals the window size the position resets to 0 and the data within the window is overwritten and expired.
 If you think of it as a ring buffer you won't be too far away.

-* time - Time based windows expire data after a period of time.
-For example a 60 second timed window stores any number of data points added within a 60 second period.
+* time - Time based windows expire data after a set period of time.
+A 60 second time based window stores any number of data points over a 60 second period.

 ##Window Configuration

 Windows are configured through a list of tuples.
-Version 0.2 supports the following configuration parameters where the first element in the tuple is the parameter name, the second is a value or atom.
+Version 0.2 supports the following configuration parameters.

 * {numberOfMatches, Numeric} 	- The number of matches required to fire the Reduce Function.
-* {WindowSize, Numeric} 	- The size of the window (number of elements for size based windows, time in seconds for time based windows),
+* {windowSize, Numeric} 	- The size of the window (number of elements for size based windows, time in seconds for time based windows),
-* {WindowType , size / time} 	- The type of the window size or time.
+* {windowType , size / time} 	- The type of the window size or time.
-* {Consecutive, consecutive / nonConsecutive} - Specifies whether matches need to be made up from consecutive or nonConsecutive data elements.
-For example if this flag is set to consecutive, and numberOfMatches is set to 3, then the reduce function will fire if the Row Function for three consecutive elements match
+* {consecutive, consecutive / nonConsecutive} - Specifies whether matches need to be made up from consecutive or nonConsecutive data elements.
+For example if this configuration is set to consecutive, and numberOfMatches is set to 3, then the Reduce Runction will fire the Row Function when three consecutive elements match.
-* {matchType, standard / matchRecognise / every}
+* {matchType, standard / matchRecognise / every} - The type of CEP rule.
 * {resetStrategy, restart / noRestart} - After the Reduce Function runs should the window be reset or carry on.

-The default WindowType is size.
+The default windowType is size.
-The default Consecutive parameter is consecutive.
+The default consecutive parameter is consecutive.
 The default matchType is standard.
 The default resetStrategy is restart.